-Is It Best To Use Ice Or Heat To Treat Your Lower Back Pain?
+Is It Best To Use Ice Or Heat For Lower Back Pain?

-Using ice or heat for lower back pain can be a cheap and easy form of self-treatment.
-But beware as using either at the wrong times could actually make your pain worse!
+Using ice or heat for lower back pain is a cheap and easy form of self-treatment but beware as using either at the wrong times could actually make your pain worse.

-I'm sure we've all experienced using some form of ice or heat to take the edge off our back pain before.
+I'm sure you've tried using some form of ice or heat to take the edge off your back pain before.

-And these are both cheap and easy options for you to self-treat your back pain.
+And both ice and heat are good options for you to be able to self-treat your pain.

-Well read on to discover just when to use ice and heat and make sure you are treating your back pain in the correct way.
+So read on to discover how and when to use ice or heat and make sure you are treating your back pain in a safe manner.